soilwise-he/soil-vocabs/soil_health_benchmarks/README.md

 * ​`uk2us.py`​: A helper module that contains a mapping of UK to US English spellings, used by the interlinking script to normalize terms before matching.
 * ​`requirements.txt`​: A list of the Python packages (`pandas`, `rdflib`) required to run the scripts.

+## Next Steps: Displaying Your SKOS Vocabulary

+**Creating a `.ttl` file is a great achievement for data interoperability, but it's not easily readable by humans.
+To make your vocabulary accessible to all project members and stakeholders, you should publish it as an interactive HTML page.

+A good web interface for a vocabulary should be:

+* ​**Searchable**​: Allow users to find terms quickly.
+* ​**Browsable**​: Let users explore the vocabulary, navigating through hierarchical (`broader`/`narrower`) and associative (`related`) links.
+* ​**Clear**​: Present definitions and relationships in an intuitive way.

+There are several ways to achieve this:

+* ​**Use a Dedicated Publishing Tool**: Tools like **Skosmos** or **Pubby** are specifically designed to render RDF vocabularies as user-friendly, browsable HTML pages.
+This is often the quickest and most robust solution.
+* ​**Embed Semantics in a Custom Website**​: If you have an existing project website, you can embed the vocabulary data directly into your HTML pages using **RDFa** or ​**JSON-LD**​.
+This technique makes the content readable for both humans (in the browser) and machines (for SEO and data integration), perfectly aligning with FAIR principles.
+* ​**Use a Collaborative Management Platform**: For ongoing vocabulary development, a tool like **VocBench** provides a collaborative web-based environment for editing and managing vocabularies, which also includes browsing capabilities.

 ## Future Work and Contributions

 This toolset provides a solid foundation, but there is always room for improvement.